Collective Field Theory for Quantum Hall States

+where \(\bar\rho\) is defined in \eq{dc}.
+This gives the field theoretical representation of the wave function.
+We comment that the short distance regularization is determined by the density $\rho$ and for that reason depends on the state of the plasma.
+A similar regularization scheme was employed for a 1D plasma in Ref.\cite{Dyson}.

-\paragraph{4.
-Entropy}The next step is to pass from integration over coordinates of individual particles to integration over the macroscopic density.
-This is a standard procedure and is not specific to the FQHE.
-The transformation involves the Boltzmann entropy \(S_B[\rho]=-\int \rho\log\rho\, dV\) \footnote{Note a similarity between this procedure and that of Dyson used in Random Matrix theory \cite{Dyson}. }
+\paragraph{Entropy} The next step is to pass from integration over coordinates of individual particles to integration over the macroscopic density.
+This is a standard { method} in statistical mechanics (used in a setting similar to ours in \cite{Dyson}).
+The transformation defines the Boltzmann entropy \(S_B[\rho]=-\int \rho\log(\rho/\bar{\rho})\, dV\)

-Combining the Boltzmann weight and the entropy together we obtain the probability density \(dP=|\Psi|^2dV_1\dots dV_N\) in the form Here, the free energy of local equilibrium is where is the free energy of the Coulomb plasma at local equilibrium and is the GFF action with the background charge.
-We observe that the Boltzmann entropy and the short distance regularization of the energy combine to form the last term in \eq{21}.
+Combining the Boltzmann weight and the entropy together we obtain the probability density Here, the free energy of local equilibrium is We observe that the Boltzmann entropy and the short distance regularization of the Coulomb energy \eq{energy} combine to form $\Gamma_{ B}$.